 A: Maybe.
-The Colorado Securities Act provides two definitions of “investment adviser,” (1) any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as part of regular business, issues or promulgates analyses or reports concerning securities; or (2) an investment adviser includes financial planners or other persons who, as an integral component of other financially related services, provide investment advisory services to others for compensation and as a part of a business or who hold themselves out as providing investment advisory services to others 8 for compensation. §11-51-201(9.5)(a)(emphasis supplied).
+The Colorado Securities Act provides the following definitions of “investment adviser:” (1) any person who, for compensation, engages in the business of advising others, either directly or through publications or writings, as to the value of securities or as to the advisability of investing in, purchasing, or selling securities, or who, for compensation and as part of regular business, issues or promulgates analyses or reports concerning securities; or (2) financial planners or other persons who, as an integral component of other financially related services, provide investment advisory services to others for compensation and as a part of a business or who hold themselves out as providing investment advisory services to others for compensation. §11-51-201(9.5)(a)(I) and (II).

 10. Q: Which individuals working for my investment advisory company need to be licensed?

-A: All investment adviser representatives (IARs) with a place of business in Colorado must be licensed in Colorado, whether employed by an FCA or a state-licensed IA.
+A: All investment adviser representatives (IARs) with in Colorado must be licensed in Colorado, whether employed by an FCA or a state-licensed IA.

 11. Q: May I be dually licensed as an investment adviser representative and a sales representative for a broker-dealer?

-12. Q: What forms will I have to file with the division?
+12. Q: What forms will I have to file with the Division?
 How many copies?
-Do you require original signatures?

-A: Currently, a copy of your client agreement(s) for advisory services is the only paper document you must file with the Division.
+A: Currently, a copy of your client agreement(s) for advisory services is the only document you must file directly with the Division.
 Filing one copy of each contract is sufficient.

 13. Q: I understand I should file a Consent to Service of Process also.
 Where do I get that form?

 A: The "consent" is built into Forms ADV and U-4.
 When you electronically sign and submit the forms, you have satisfied the "consent" requirement.